 On January 1, 2018, the Company adopted Topic 606 applying the modified retrospective method to all contracts that were not completed as of January 1, 2018.
-Results for reporting periods beginning after January 1, 2018 are presented under Topic 606, while prior period amounts are not adjusted and continue to be reported under the accounting standards in effect for the prior period.
 The Company recorded a net increase to opening retained earnings of \$377 as of January 1, 2018 due to the cumulative impact of adopting Topic 606.
-The implementation of the guidance had no impact on the measurement or recognition of revenue of prior periods; however, additional disclosures have been added in accordance with the ASU.

 The adoption of Topic 606 did not have a significant impact on the Work Truck Attachments segment.
 In the Work Truck Solutions segment, the standard changed the timing of revenue for truck upfits of customer-owned chassis from a point in time to over time.
-This change in timing of revenue recognition decreased revenue by \$251 and increased revenue by \$299 in the years ended December 31, 2019 and 2018, respectively.
+This change in timing of revenue recognition decreased revenue by \$542, decreased revenue by \$251, and increased revenue by \$299 in the years ended December 31, 2020, 2019 and 2018, respectively.